fossabot/kutoo/README.md

 Animekit is an easy to use library to download anime and manga from various websites.
 The main reason behind this project is to be able to consume anime and manga offline and without any intrussive ads or annoying popup.
-A desktop gui written in electron is avaible [`here`](https://github.com/FedericoMorrone/animekit-desktop)
+A desktop gui written in electron is avaible [`here`](https://github.com/FedericoMorrone/animekit-desktop) while a mobile port can be found [`here`](https://github.com/FedericoMorrone/animekit-mobile)

 ## Getting Started